-- Manage disciplinary action when inmates get unruly.
+- Managed disciplinary action when inmates get unruly.

-- Provide prompt and apt assistance to inmates in the event of illness and trauma
+- Provided prompt and apt assistance to inmates in the event of illness and trauma.

 - Maintain order, discipline, and security within assigned areas in accordance with relevant rules, regulations, policies, and laws.